 The boards of Hounslow and Richmond Community Healthcare NHS Trust (HRCH) and Kington Hospital NHS Foundation Trust (KHFT) have been discussing the next steps in our collaboration – ones that result in greater benefits for patients and staff.

-Watch the video below from our joint CEO, Jo Farrar, about why we feel coming together in this way is good for patients, staff and our partners.
+Watch the video below from our joint Chief Executive, Jo Farrar, about why we feel coming together in this way is good for patients, staff and our partners.

 What are the benefits?